 Where North Korea is concerned, neither China nor the United States will achieve security acting separately.

 Increased risk-taking concerning North Korea’s nuclear ambitions could potentially pay off, but there’s a catch.

-What are the timing implications of North Korea's latest missile test?
+What are the realistic implications of North Korea's nuclear capability?

 The Trump administration should take time to determine whether ICBMs fit into America’s nuclear deterrent strategy, and to consider options such as reducing or even eliminating them.